ietf-tools/xml2rfc/README.txt

        tocompact   yes         if toc is "yes", then setting this to "no" will make it a little less compact

+       tocdepth    3           if toc is "yes", then this determines the depth of the table-of-contents

        editing     no          insert editing marks for ease of discussing draft versions